Zilliqa/Scilla-Cookbook/docs/recipes/scilla-contract/mutisignature.md

 - Create three wallets (say A, B, C) using the [dev wallet generator](https://dev-wallet.zilliqa.com/generate), store the corresponding keystore files on your machine and note the BECH32(zil...) addresses. (you can import keystores into zilpay at a later convience)

-- Request testnet ZILs for these addresses via the faucet: https://dev-wallet.zilliqa.com/faucet.
+- Request testnet ZILs for these addresses [via the faucet](https://dev-wallet.zilliqa.com/faucet).

 ### Deployment via UI

 - Login to the multisig wallet portal using the keystore for address A. Deploy a multisig wallet in a 2 out of 3 mode (i.e., funds from the multisig wallet can be transferred only when 2 out of 3 wallets have signed off).